Impact is the demonstrable contribution that excellent research makes to society and the economy – to communities beyond academia.

 Impact starts with and grows out of your research and can be encouraged through engagement with communities of research users, from specialist groups to companies or the public.

-Our impact planning template is a step-by-step guide to effectively examine your research and help to formulate what your research impact vision might look like.
+Our impact planning template is a step-by-step guide to interrogate your research and help to formulate what your research impact vision might look like.

 Following toolkits provide further guidance on planning your research impact:

-- 'Planning for Impact' presentation by Rose-Marie Barbeau, University's Impact Manager
+- 'Planning for Impact' presentation by Rose-Marie Barbeau, University's Research Impact Manager

-- University of Glasgow's online course on ' Research Impact: Making a Difference' (commences 9 March 2020)
+- University of Glasgow's online course on ' Research Impact: Making a Difference' (Please check the website for new start dates)

 - Economic and Social Research Council Impact Toolkit